rh-mobb/documentation/content/rosa/customizing-console-route/index.md

      oc whoami --show-console
      ```

 1. Navigate to your console domain in the browser to access the login page.
+If logged into the console already, logout before logging back in again.

    > The Oauth componentRoute is also accessible on the custom domain